Are You Ready For The Tube-Top Renaissance?

-The ability to go out again, after more than a year at home, heralds the inevitable reconsideration of going-out tops.
+The ability to go out again in the (hopefully) near future, after more than a year at home, heralds the inevitable reconsideration of going-out tops.
 This summer, we’ve already welcomed back chainmail halters with cowl necks à la Paris Hilton’s getup from her 21st birthday party and Keira Knightley's in Bend It Like Beckham.
 Similarly, cropped cardigans held together by nothing but an inconsequential pin have become regulars in the wardrobes of Bella Hadid, Kaia Gerber, and Hailey Bieber (not to mention our own).
-With the summer fading into fall, there’s just enough time for one last party piece to have a moment in the sun.
+As we look towards a summer with fewer restrictions, nows the time to stock up on a few party pieces.

 Advertisement